doctrine/mongodb-odm/en/reference/basic-mapping.rst

 .. note::

-    The Doctrine mapping types are used to convert the local PHP types to the MongoDB types when persisting so that your domain is not bound to MongoDB specific types.
-For example a DateTime instance is converted to MongoDate when you persist your documents.
+    The Doctrine mapping types are used to convert the local PHP types to the MongoDB types when persisting so that your domain is not bound to MongoDB-specific types.
+For example a DateTime instance may be converted to MongoDate when you persist your documents, and vice versa during hydration.

-Doctrine maps some of the built-in mapping types to certain PHP types when reading from MongoDB.
-It is best pratice to use this types in your models to prevent problems when converting.
+Generally, the name of each built-in mapping type hints as to how the value will be converted.

-This list shows some of the not obviouse mappings:
+This list explains some of the less obvious mapping types:

--  ``bin_data_custom``: Wrappes into a \MongoBinData as custom
+-  ``bin_data_custom``: string to MongoBinData instance with a "custom" type
--  ``bin_data_func``: Wrappes the value into a \MongoBinData as function
+-  ``bin_data_func``: string to MongoBinData instance with a "function" type
--  ``bin_data_md5``: Wrappes the value into a \MongoBinData as md5
+-  ``bin_data_md5``: string to MongoBinData instance with a "md5" type
--  ``bin_data``: Wrappes the value into a \MongoBinData as byte array
+-  ``bin_data``: string to MongoBinData instance with a "byte array" type
--  ``bin_data_uuid``: Wrappes the value into a \MongoBinData as uuid
+-  ``bin_data_uuid``: string to MongoBinData instance with a "uuid" type
--  ``date``: Wrappes the value into a \MongoDate as uuid
--  ``id``: Wrappes the value into a \MongoId
+-  ``date``: DateTime to MongoDate
+-  ``id``: string to MongoId by default, but other formats are possible
--  ``timestamp``: Wrappes the value into a \MongoTimestamp
+-  ``timestamp``: string to MongoTimestamp
--  ``increment``: Typecasts to integer
+-  ``increment``: integer in both PHP and MongoDB

 Property Mapping
 ----------------